54markov/Tic-Tac-Toe-network-ft/README.md

 ./client

-Developers: Markov V.A, Samoilov D.I, Sibsutis 2016.
+Developed by Vlad Markov and Denis Samoylov, SibSUTIS 2016.